Police: Iowa woman said she ran over girl in racist attack

-CLIVE, Iowa (AP) - A Des Moines woman has been charged with attempted murder after she told police she intentionally ran over a 14-year-old girl because she believed the teenager was Mexican.
+CLIVE, Iowa (AP) - A Des Moines woman was charged with attempted murder after she told police that she intentionally ran over a 14-year-old girl because she believed the teenager was Mexican, authorities said Friday.

+Natalia Miranda suffered a concussion and severe bruising in the attack but is expected to make a full recovery.

 Clive Police Chief Mike Venema said Friday during a news conference that Nicole Marie Poole Franklin, 42, admitted to steering her SUV onto a sidewalk on Dec.
-9 in the suburban Des Moines community and running over 14-year-old Natalia Miranda, who was walking to school to watch a basketball game.
+9 in the suburban Des Moines community and running over the teenager, who was walking to school to watch a basketball game.
 Franklin then fled the scene.

 Franklin made several derogatory statements about Latinos during a police interview in which she admitted she intentionally ran over the teenager, police said.